Emmanuel802/CS20240250_PTO2502_GROUPA_EMMANUELANOTIDAMWAMUKA_JSL02/KANBAN-README.md

 # 📌 Project Title

-**Kanban Task Board (Part 1)**
+**Kanban Task Board (Part 2)**

 ---

 ## 📝 Description

 This project is a Kanban-style task board recreated from a Figma design.
 It is part of an ongoing continuous project and represents one of several parts being developed over time.
 The board is designed to help visualize task statuses using columns such as TODO, DOING, and DONE.
+This is the second part of the project, and it currently focuses on the basics of logics of JavaScript.

 ---